jaschadub/btc-client/README.md

-# Bitcoin Docker container
+# PAIcoin Docker container

-A Docker container running Bitcoin as a service and exposing the REST API.
+A Docker container running PAIcoin as a service and exposing the REST API.

 ## Prerequisites